herschel21/nvim-configuration/README.md

+# 🚀 Herschel21's Neovim Configuration

+A modern, feature-rich Neovim configuration designed for productivity and ease of use.
+(I need only these things, feel free to edit as per your choice)

-## Features
+## ✨ Features

-- Modern and intuitive user interface
+- 🎨 Modern and intuitive user interface
-- Syntax highlighting and intelligent code completion
+- 🖥️ Syntax highlighting and intelligent code completion
-- Integrated file explorer and fuzzy finder
+- 🗂️ Integrated file explorer and fuzzy finder

-## Prerequisites
+## 📋 Prerequisites

 - Neovim (version 0.5 or later)
 - Git
 - Wget or curl

-## Installation
+## 🛠️ Installation

 You can install this Neovim configuration easily with the following command: